-Yvette Williams Retirement Village provides assisted living in serviced apartments along with the very best of hospital and dementia care.
+Yvette Williams Retirement Village provides assisted-living apartments along with a state-of-the-art care centre that has 90 care beds offering the very best in hospital and dementia care.

 Located in the heart of Roslyn, with wonderful views of Dunedin city and the surrounding hills, the village is close to amenities such as the Roslyn supermarket, doctors, gift shops, florist and various eateries.

-Features include architecturally designed serviced apartments and a care centre, that are all set amongst beautifully landscaped gardens.
+Features include architecturally designed assisted-living apartments and a care centre, that are all set amongst beautifully landscaped gardens.

 Amenities include a lounge and bar, dining room, hairdressing and beauty salon and a library.